activeviam/par-internship-ssd/Documentation.md

 In the current implementation an "external object" is simply a chunk.
 However, chunks carry a type information, and it is absolutely unnecessary to propagate this information to allocators.
+So one cannot simply pass the address of the chunk to the `SwapBlockAllocator`.
 Instead, an object called `ASwapChunk.Header` is used:
 ```java
 public abstract class ASwapChunk<K> implements Chunk<K>, Closeable {